Ragamuffin Cat Guide: Care, Traits, and Lifespan for the Perfect Pet

 A good diet with lots of vitamins, like A, D, E, and B complex, is key.
 They also need minerals like calcium, phosphorus, and magnesium.
 This keeps a Ragamuffin healthy and energetic.

-How does the unique Ragamuffin Black Cat differ from other Ragamuffins?
+How does the unique Ragamuffin Cat Black differ from other Ragamuffins?

-The Ragamuffin Black Cat is known for its beautiful, solid black coat.
+The Ragamuffin Cat Black is known for its beautiful, solid black coat.
 It’s just as friendly and easy to care for as other Ragamuffins.
 But its dark coat makes it very special.

 Can Ragamuffin cats live in apartments?